gundamMC/animius/docs/quick start/commands.md

 # Quick Start

-Animius provides a featured Console that allows beginners to create their waifu conveniently, rather than using Python API.
+Animius provides a featured Console that allows beginners to create their waifu conveniently without writing code.
-See the section below to get started.
+*This guide assumes that you have already read the [Quick Start Overview](overview.md) and is familiar with Animius's models*

 ## Setup Console